Nebraska FFA Applications

 • Nebraska FFA Officers commit to a year of service to the association, members and agriculture industry.
 These seven individuals are responsible for facilitating conferences, meeting with business and industry representatives, traveling statewide to FFA chapters, serving as delegates to the National FFA Convention, and much more.

 Nebraska FFA state officer candidates must be at least a graduating senior at the time of applying for office.
+Each chapter may be represented by only one state officer candidate in any given year.
 Additionally, state officer candidates may be no more than one year out of high school at the time of applying for office.
 State officer candidates must earn their State FFA Degree either during the year in which they are running or must have previously earned the degree.
 State officer candidates must be bona fide FFA members in good standing with their local chapter, the association, and any related entities such as the State Fair and Nebraska FFA Foundation.

-Application Deadline: February 15, 2024, Noon CST
+Application Deadline: February 14, 2025, Noon CT

 Preliminary Interviews